-This course explores the effects of weather and its variations on flight.
-It introduces the skills of instrument flight and its applications to flying in various types of weather.
-It will qualify the student to be eligible to sit for the FAA written exam for an Instrument Rating.
-Prerequisites: AVN 103 Private Pilot Flight II and a valid VFR Private Pilot Certificate.
+This course explores the various effects of weather during flight and examines weather forecasting products and services available to pilots.
+It introduces the concepts and methods of flight by reference to instruments in the instrument meteorological environment.
+The student will qualify for eligibility to sit for the FAA written exam for an Instrument Rating.
+Prerequisite: AVN 101 Introduction to Aviation.
 Offered fall and spring as needed.